-Account of Government Policies, Programmes & Directives Regarding the ICESCR directi rights?
-What consid he Government established programmes, policies, or ves aimed at the protection and promotion of the Covenant ?
-If so: is the publicly-stated basis upon which the Government lers its measures to be the most "appropriate" under the nstances? progra ibe the Government's ICESCR protection/promotion ammes and note what public sectors they address (e.g. istrative, financial, educational, social, etc.) and answer er: (i) The programmes are established by law or pursuant to official Government directives, etc. (ii) The programmes are sufficiently focused and sustainably- funded.
+Account of Government Policies, Programmes & Directives Regarding the ICESCR cont... q Has the Government established programmes, policies, or directives aimed at the protection and promotion of the Covenant rights?
+If so: q What is the publicly-stated basis upon which the Government considers its measures to be the most "appropriate" under the circumstances? q Describe the Government's ICESCR protection/promotion programmes and note what public sectors they address (e.g. administrative, financial, educational, social, etc.) and answer whether: (i) The programmes are established by law or pursuant to official Government directives, etc. (ii) The programmes are sufficiently focused and sustainably-funded.
 Do the programmes satisfy the stated policy goals?
 Do the programmes consider the needs of vulnerable groups (e.g. have such groups been contacted and/or impact studies undertaken)? (iii) Do appropriate institutions exist to effectively administer the programmes? (iv) There is a monitoring mechanism in place.
 Are Government ICESCR programmes periodically evaluated for successes and/or shortfalls?
 Where possible, include an analysis of the effectiveness of these administrative/monitoring mechanisms (v) The public is aware of such programmes (e.g. has there been a public information campaign; media coverage, etc.) (vi) There is an even distribution of the programmes (i.e. the equal application of ICESCR programmes across geographic regions, socio-economic classes, gender, minority groups, etc.) (vii) Relevant actors for such programmes have been identified (i.e. have relevant state ministries and NGOs been included in the process?) (viii) The actions of the Government are effective and, if not, why?
 How can these be improved?

-Account of Government Policies, Programmes & Directives Regarding the ICESCR cont In creating ICESCR protection/promotion programmes, has the Government set targets and timetables aimed at assisting interested parties to measure the progress of the implementation of the Covenant right?
-Has the Government consulted experts, NGOs, and civil society groups in the design and implementation of these programmes?
-Recommendations Include clear and targeted recommendations directed at how States parties may improve the implementation of the ICESCR Suggest questions and requests for supplementary information that the Committee can direct towards State party representatives REFERENCE PAGES Bibliography/ References Include a list of source material referred to/consulted during the compilation of the civil society report Include additional useful sources that the Committee may wish to reference Appendices Include relevant material such as excerpts from national legislation, draft bills, statistics, press clippings, academic reports, audio-visual material, etc.
+q In creating ICESCR protection/promotion programmes, has the Government set targets and timetables aimed at assisting interested parties to measure the progress of the implementation of the Covenant right? q Has the Government consulted experts, NGOs, and civil society groups in the design and implementation of these programmes?
+Recommendations q Include clear and targeted recommendations directed at how States parties may improve the implementation of the ICESCR q Suggest questions and requests for supplementary information that the Committee can direct towards State party representatives